proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Release procedure
 =================

-ProPlot follows semantic versioning, e.g., v1.0.0.
+ProPlot will follow semantic versioning, e.g. v1.0.0.
 A major version causes incompatible API changes, a minor version adds functionality, and a patch covers bug fixes.

 #.
 Create a new branch ``release-vX.x.x`` with the version for the release.